Last modified: 01/11/2021

 As the CBD market continues to explode, a large variety of hemp-derived CBD products are quickly appearing on retailer shelves and online.
-Simply reading the product ingredients doesn’t necessarily provide you a full picture about the product’s content or safety for use.
-Here is where a COA, short for Certificate of Analysis, becomes key.
+One would assume that CBD products made available for sale contain what they say they do and are safe to use.
+However, merely reading the product ingredients doesn’t necessarily provide you a full picture about your CBD product’s quality, potency, and safety.

-While the FDA is currently working on industry standards for products formulated with Cannabidiol (CBD) derived from the hemp plant, these regulations are not yet fully enacted into law.
-Also, states highly vary in their labelling and testing requirements for such products.
-Until enough comprehensive laws are fully in effect to protect consumers, there will not be a nationwide consistency in both labelling, safety and product quality.
+As FDA continues to work on industry standards for products formulated with Cannabidiol (CBD) derived from the hemp plant, these regulations are not yet fully enacted into law.
+In addition, states highly vary in their labelling and testing requirements for such products to the extent that any exist.

-In an ideal world, when you purchase a hemp-derived CBD product, the product should contain the cannabinoids and other beneficial compounds advertised by the seller and be free of contaminants and toxic substances.
-The rapid growth of this industry has sadly attracted some unsavoury players that are primarily entering the market for a quick profit and care little for quality or safety.
+In an ideal world, when you purchase a hemp-derived CBD product, the product should contain the cannabinoids and other beneficial compounds advertised by the brand and be free of contaminants and toxic substances.
+The rapid growth of the CBD industry has sadly attracted some unsavory players who primarily enter the market for a quick profit and care little for quality and safety.
 Mislabelled products and dangerous synthetic knockoffs are commonly found online, in retail stores, and even in gas stations!

 Indeed, in a study of 84 CBD products sold by 31 companies online in 2017, blind testing found that only about 31 percent of the products contained the amount of CBD listed on the label.
 Some products also contained higher amounts of THC, the psychoactive component of marijuana that creates an intoxicating high.
 This is one reason the COA is important.